 Comprehensive earnings include net earnings plus unrealized gains/losses on available-for-sale investment securities, net of tax.
-In reporting the components of comprehensive earnings on a net basis in the statement of earnings, the Company used a 34% tax rate.
+In reporting the components of comprehensive earnings on a net basis in the statement of earnings, the Company used a 21% tax rate for 2017 and 34% for all prior periods.